nickredding/cordova-plugin-apple-watch-link/README.md

 ```
 watchLink.sendDataMessage(msgType, msgBody).then(success).catch(error)
 ```
 Data messages are normally acknowledged by the receiving end, at which point the success function is invoked.
 However, if ```null``` is provided for the success parameter, the message will be sent without acknowledgement.
-For this behaviour you must use the traditional Cordova plugin call.
+For this behavior  you must use the traditional Cordova plugin call.

 A data message that is sent with acknowledgement will block subsequent data messages (acknowledged or not) until it is acknowledged or flushed due to an error or session reset.